 Daily Documentation: Keeping diaries, logs, and daily reports of project activities acts as a reference guide after the work is completed and can mitigate any damages.
 This kind of documentation can show how questions were answered, how problems were solved, and tracks any unusual conditions on a certain day.
 By keeping these daily logs, you are leaving a paper trail throughout the whole project in case anything goes awry later on.

-Construction projects are always changing, and the constant level of uncertainty can often bring conflict to project teams.
-Construction project managers are often tasked with resolving disputes, identifying and mitigating risks, and understanding legal ramifications.
+Construction projects are always evolving, and uncertainty can bring conflict into project teams.
+Construction project managers are responsible for resolving disputes, identifying and mitigating risks, and understanding legal ramifications.

 Here’s what construction project managers should know:

-Conflicts will inevitably arise in any project and it’s your job as the project manager to resolve the disputes so your team can stay productive and work well together.
+Conflicts will inevitably arise in any project.
+It’s the project manager’s job to resolve the disputes, so the team can stay productive and work well together.
 Possible conflicts in a project could include poor communication, lack of clarity, conflicts of interest, limited resources, or power struggles.
-While every conflict is different, there are a couple different resolution strategies that you may have to employ:
+While every conflict is different, there are several resolution strategies that you may employ:

 - Mediation: A third-party mediator will be hired to resolve the disputes between the two parties.
 This strategy is the cheapest and least time-consuming.

-- Mini-Trial: A mini-trial is held in an informal setting with an advisor or attorney that must be paid.
+- Mini-Trial: A mini-trial is held in an informal setting with an advisor or an attorney who must be paid.
 The agreement is nonbinding and can be broken.
-A mini-trial takes more time and money than mediation.
+A mini-trial takes more time and more money than mediation.